datasets/fertility/README.md

-This is dataset containing fertility instances
+This is dataset containing fertility instances.

 ## Data